My Blogging Journey

 Hey there!
 I’m Melissa, and I make things.
 I was first bitten by the craft bug as a child in the ’80s, and I have been crafting ever since.

-I began my blogging adventure in 2006 when I first learned to crochet on the internet.
+I began my blogging adventure in 2006 when I first learned to crochet from a craft blog on the internet.
 I found myself sucked into the world of craft blogs and just had to start one of my own.

 I started this blog in 2006 to showcase some of my craft and DIY projects.
 I never imagined that it would lead me to run my own online handmade business and be published in several craft publications, including Interweave.
 It is totally a dream come true!